shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you attune to a particular element.
 Choose a damage type: fire, cold, lightning, thunder, poison, acid, radiant, force, necrotic, or psychic.
 This becomes your attuned element.
 You may attune to an additional element at level 15.

+A spell that can deal damage of your attuned element is considered an Elemental Spell.
+A Bending Trick that can deal damage of your attuned element is considered an Elemental Bending Trick.

+Elemental Spells cost 1 Spell Point less to cast.
+Elemental Bending Tricks cost an additional 1 Spell Point less to cast for each Bending Trick level it has.

+You may end one of your active Elemental Bending Tricks as a free action.

+### Elemental Attacks

+At level 3, you can imbue your attacks with your elemental magic.

-Your weapon attacks within your Cast Range deal an additional 1d6 damage of the type of your attuned element.
+Whenever you make a weapon attack within your Cast Range, you may spend 2 Spell Points to imbue your attack with your elemental magic, causing your attack to deal an additional 1d6 damage of the type of your attuned element.

-You gain the following bond affinity option:
+You gain the following Bond Affinity option:

--   Elemental: 3 Spell Points.
-This spell deals damage of the type of your attuned element instead of its original type, if it deals damage.
+-   Elemental Attack: 2 Spell Points.
+This spell cast stores an elemental stack in your weapon.
+Your next successful attack with your weapon removes all elemental stacks to deal an additional 1d6 damage per stack, with the damage type of your attuned element.

 ### Elemental Recharge

 At level 3, you can thrive off your element.

 When you deal damage of your attuned element to a creature, you regain Spell Points equal to your Proficiency Bonus.

+### Elemental Refuge

+At level 3, you recharge when in the presence of your element.

+Once per turn, when you are exposed to your element or touch your element, you regain Spell Points equal to your Proficiency Bonus.

 ### Element Style